EricTron-FR/EricTron-FR/README.md

 - Instrumental in deploying a feed aggregator that boosted customer engagement by 25%.
 - Led the development of an HR portal, improving HR operations efficiency by 30%.
 - Founded and developed [MockFast API platform](https://mockfast.io), an innovative tool that simplifies API mocking and accelerates development workflows.
+- Create a simple app with one goal: make esports scores easily accessible and straightforward
 ### 🛠️ Tech Stack
 - Languages: Java, JavaScript/TypeScript, Python
 - Frameworks: React.js, Angular, Spring-boot, node.js